zavoloklom/dnd-flavored-markdown/content/en.md

 peninsula.
 In this adventure, the characters **do not leave the town**, so the map contains no plot hints and has no mechanical use.

 Show it once at the beginning to set scale and mood.
+One hex - 12 miles.

 Karthal, Portgate, and other locations are for the future—as campaign directions if you continue the story beyond the town.